ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ArrayList<String> mylist = new ArrayList<String>();
 mylist.add("hi");
 mylist.add(0, "new");  // add "new" string at index 0, so mylist ==> { "new", "hi" }
-mylist.size()   // returns 2, size returns length, not capacity of ArrayList mylist.get(1)  // ==> "hi", get value at index 1
-mylist.remove(1);  // mylist ==> { "new" }
+mylist.toString();      // prints "[new, hi]"  , toString calls toString on each item in the List mylist.size()   // returns 2, size returns length, not capacity of ArrayList mylist.get(1)  // ==> "hi", get value at index 1 mylist.remove(1);  // mylist ==> { "new" }